suse-edge/edge-image-builder/docs/building-images.md

     [RKE2](https://docs.rke2.io/install/configuration#configuration-file) cluster configuration files
     * `server.yaml` - If present, this configuration file will be applied to all control plane nodes
     * `agent.yaml` - If present, this configuration file will be applied to all worker nodes
   * `manifests` - Contains locally provided manifests which will be applied to the cluster.
+Can be used separately or in combination with the manifests section in the definition file.
 All files in this directory will be parsed and the container images that they reference will be downloaded and served in an embedded artefact registry.
   * `helm` - Contains locally provided ([k3s](https://docs.k3s.io/helm) / [RKE2](https://docs.rke2.io/helm)) Helm
     Custom Resources which will be applied to the cluster as Helm charts.
 All files in this directory will be parsed